John Hopkins Clarke

-John Hopkins Clarke (April 1, 1789November 23, 1870) was a United States senator from Rhode Island.
-Born in Elizabeth, New Jersey, he moved to Providence where he studied under a private teacher.
+John Hopkins Clarke (April 1, 1789 – November 23, 1870) was a United States senator from Rhode Island.
+Born in Elizabeth, New Jersey, he moved to Providence, where he studied under a private teacher.
 He graduated from Brown University in 1809, studied law, was admitted to the bar and commenced practice in Providence in 1812.
-He was clerk of the supreme court of Providence County in 1813 and proprietor of a distillery in Cranston until 1824 when he became a cotton manufacturer in Providence, Pontiac, and Woonsocket.
-He was a member of the Rhode Island House of Representatives from 1836 to 1842 and from 1845 to 1847.
+He was clerk of the supreme court of Providence County in 1813 and proprietor of a distillery in Cranston until 1824, when he became a cotton manufacturer in Providence, Pontiac, and Woonsocket.
+He was a member of the Rhode Island House of Representatives from 1836 to 1842 and 1845 to 1847.

 Clarke was elected as a Whig to the US Senate and served from March 4, 1847, to March 3, 1853; he resumed his former manufacturing pursuits and died in Providence in 1870.
-Interment was in the North Burial Ground.
+The interment was in the North Burial Ground.